SAP/ui5-webcomponents/docs/5-development/07-styling.md

 ## Content Density

-`Content Density` refers to the concept in SAP Design and primarily defines the spacing and sizing of web components to optimize usability and visual appeal based on the user's device and preferences.
+`Content Density` is a concept in SAP Design that primarily defines the spacing and sizing of web components to optimize usability and visual appeal based on the user's device and preferences.

 There are two main content density modes: